 Doctoral Extern (The George Washington University)

-Doctoral Extern (Howard University)
+MSW Extern (Columbia University)

 Practicum